Learning to Extract Rational Evidence via Reinforcement Learning for Retrieval-Augmented Generation: Preliminaries

 \subsection{Empirical Study}

-We conduct an empirical study to verify the assumption that evidence extractors can retain as many key clues as possible via the paradigm of reasoning first and then extracting.
-We construct a synthetic instruction dataset by leveraging DeepSeek-R1\footnote{\url{https://api-docs.deepseek.com/guides/reasoning_model}} \cite{DBLP:journals/corr/abs-2501-12948}, where we sample 1K instances from the training set of Natural Question (NQ) \cite{DBLP:journals/tacl/KwiatkowskiPRCP19}.
+\smallsection{Experimental Setup.} We conduct an empirical study to verify the assumption that evidence extractors can retain as many key clues as possible via reasoning first and then extracting.
+We construct a synthetic instruction dataset by utilizing DeepSeek-R1~\cite{DBLP:journals/corr/abs-2501-12948}, where we sample 1K instances from the training set of Natural Question (NQ)~\cite{DBLP:journals/tacl/KwiatkowskiPRCP19}.
 The output of each instance in the dataset contains three parts: \textbf{(1)} \textbf{<reason>} evidence reasoning \textbf{</reason>}; \textbf{(2)} \textbf{<extract>} evidence extraction \textbf{</extract>}; and \textbf{(3)} \textbf{<answer>} final answer \textbf{</answer>}.
 We filter out instances with \textbf{incorrect} final answers, resulting in about 620 instances.
 Then, we create two variants of the dataset, where the output of the first one consists of ``\textbf{<reason>} ... \textbf{</reason>}\textbf{<extract>} ... \textbf{</extract>}''; that of the second one only consists of ``\textbf{<extract>} ... \textbf{</extract>}''.
-Finally, we fine-tune Qwen2.5-1.5B-Instruct \cite{qwen2025qwen25technicalreport} on these two synthetic instruction datasets through the LoRA (Low-Rank Adaptation) \cite{hu2022lora}, respectively, where the LoRA Rank is set to 16; we set the number of epochs as 3.
-We tested on in-distribution NQ and out-of-distribution {HotoptQA} \cite{DBLP:conf/emnlp/Yang0ZBCSM18} datasets, excluding instances from the test set\footnote{Because the test set is not available for {HotoptQA}, we serve the development set of {HotoptQA} as the test set.}, where the retrieved passages did not contain the golden answer.
-For a fair comparison, we set the maximum length of the extracted evidence as 100.
-Table \ref{tab:em_study} and Figure \ref{fig:em_study} show the experimental results \textit{w.r.t.} Answer Recall (AR) \cite{DBLP:conf/naacl/ZhaoZSHLLHZ25,DBLP:journals/corr/abs-2406-15319}, which measures the recall of the golden answer string in the extracted evidence.
-We denote the evidence extracted by the model trained on the first and second datasets as ``rational evidence'' (marked as $\mathrm{\mathbb{M}}$) and ``vanilla evidence'' (marked as $\mathrm{\mathbb{N}}$), respectively.
-We use ``rationale'' to denote the evidence reasoning.
-Taking $\mathrm{\mathbb{M}} \land \neg\mathrm{\mathbb{N}}$ for example, it means the answer string is recalled by the rational evidence but not recalled by the vanilla one.
-From the results, we have the following observations: \textbf{(1)} The performance with rational evidence is consistently better than that with vanilla one, whether on in-distribution or out-of-distribution datasets.
-For example, on NQ, rational evidence achieves the AR of 75.24\%, while vanilla one achieves that of 70.79\%; \textbf{(2)} The performance with rationale is best, manifesting the necessity of reasoning first.
-The performance with rational evidence is slightly worse than that with rationale, indicating that a better optimization is needed to bridge this gap; and \textbf{(3)} The percentage of $\mathrm{\mathbb{M}} \land \neg\mathrm{\mathbb{N}}$ is considerably higher than that of $\neg\mathrm{\mathbb{M}} \land \mathrm{\mathbb{N}}$, \textit{e.g.,} 14.49\% vs. 7.30\% on HotpotQA, fully demonstrating the superiority of the rational evidence.
+Finally, we fine-tune Qwen2.5-1.5B-Instruct on these two datasets via Low-Rank Adaptation (LoRA), respectively.
+The LoRA Rank is set to 16; the number of epochs is set to 3.
+We tested on in-distribution NQ and out-of-distribution (OOD) {HotoptQA} \cite{DBLP:conf/emnlp/Yang0ZBCSM18} datasets, excluding instances from the test set, where the retrieved passages did not contain the golden answer.
+For a fair comparison, the maximum length of the extracted evidence is set to 100.